acp-lab/quadrotor_simulator_mujoco/README.md

-# Quadrotor Simulator in MuJoCo
+# Quadrotor with Suspended Load Simulator in MuJoCo

 This ROS 2 package simulates the behavior of an aerial vehicle using the advanced physics engine [MuJoCo](https://mujoco.org/).
 The simulator models a quadrotor with a suspeded payload dynamics, RGB camera, IMU and odometry data.